build-on-aws/content/tutorials/practical-cloud-guide/series.md

 ## What’s Next

 To start your journey, we’ll start with deploying web applications in Windows Server 2022 and Linux.
 These tutorials demonstrate how to create a cloud instance of a server.
 In addition, you will configure server networking and software and deploy applications using a script to automate the process.
-Start your journey<add link to first tutorial>.